 Mineral exploration and mining is emerging as the greatest threat to the protection of the Tarkine.
-The Tarkine is facing a new threat from mining with ten new mines proposed for development over the next 3-5 years.
-Of immediate threat is the Shree Minerals wants an open cut iron ore mine at Nelson Bay River, and Venture Minerals are planning three initial open cut mines for tin, tungsten and iron ore in the rainforest at Mount Lindsay, Stanley River and Riley Creek.
+The Tarkine is facing a new threat from mining with new mines proposed for development over the next 3-5 years.
+Early successes in this campaign have seen off mine proposals at Keith River, Riley Creek and Nelson Bay River, but Venture Minerals are intending to press ahead with their proposed tin mine in the rainforest at Mount Lindsay.

 Added to this is the massive interest in mineral exploration in the Tarkine rising from the China metals boom.
-There are currently 58 exploration licences granted over the Tarkine.
+There are currently 38 exploration licenses granted over the Tarkine.
 Exploration activities such as drilling, geophysical surveys and pit tests have a substantial impact on the Tarkine through clearing, roading and introduction of contaminants.

-The TNC has significant concerns thses impacts, and have called on the Environment Minister Tony Burke to immediately apply a National Heritage Listing to the Tarkine.
+The TNC has significant concerns these impacts, and have called on the Environment Minister Tony Burke to immediately apply a National Heritage Listing to the Tarkine.

-Whilst the old pioneers and old mining sites have been a significant part of the fabric of Tasmanias West coast, mining has have a significant environmental impact especially if it occurs in remote and untouched regions.
+Whilst the old pioneers and old mining sites have been a significant part of the fabric of Tasmania’s west coast, mining has have a significant environmental impact – especially if it occurs in remote and untouched regions.
 Mining can have a significant destructive environmental impact not just at the mine site, but it also has the potential to lead to serious downstream impacts due to mineral runoff and impacts on river systems.
 The runoff from the old Mt Bischoff tin mine, for example, still contaminates the upper 30 km of the Arthur River, causing a virtual Dead Zone (Mercury 2003) due to the high levels of toxic metals that leach into the river system.
-The runoff from the Savage River Mine has also had a significant impact on the Savage River system since it was started several decades ago, though recent owners have invested substantially in clean-up operations.
+The runoff from the Savage River Mine has also had a significant impact on the Savage River system since it was started several decades ago, though recent owners have invested in limited clean-up operations.
+At Luina, the acid mine leachate from tin mining has resulted in an acidic, orange sulphurous discharge that is poisoning the Whyte River.

 The environmental problems that can be associated with mineral exploration include; increased fire risk, local disturbance to native vegetation, rubbish left behind, and disease, which can be transported via equipment and personnel.
 (PLUC 1997c) Mineral exploration can also lead to contamination of watercourses through spills, and impacts on ground water.